cekeles5125/ATri-LSTM-Sunspot-Forecasting/README.md

 be added after archiving a release in a DOI-issuing repository such as Zenodo.

+Project:
+This work was supported by the Inonu University Scientific Research Projects Coordination Unit (Project No. FBA-2026-4594)

 ## License

 Source code is released under the **MIT License**.
 See `LICENSE`.